no10pc/myTV/README.md

 ##Streaming Libraries

 - You can use this Swift code as a front-end for a more robust streaming backend.
-- In addition to the MPMoviePlayer, I've briefly tested it with the following two streaming libraries (and it works rather nicely): [RadioKit](http://stormyprods.com/products/radiokit.php) & [Radio](https://github.com/hamedh/Radio)
 - If you test it with a library, let me know!